 - Using a spoon, scoop out the gills from the center on out.
-I keep the gills when making portobello mushroom burgers, but remove them if I'm stuffing them to make portobello mushroom pizza.
+I keep the gills when making portobello mushroom burgers or Italian stuffed mushrooms (when using smaller portobello "stuffing mushrooms), but remove them if I'm stuffing them to make portobello mushroom pizza.

 - To help keep the portobello cap together, press your finger on the outside edge of the cap behind where you're scooping the gills.

 For button and cremini (baby bella) mushrooms you can leave the stems on, though you can trim them shorter if the ends feel a bit hard and tough.
 Portobello and shiitake stems will be too tough to leave on and eat, so remove them before slicing/cooking.

 Yes, they're safe to eat.
 However they'd likely get in the way and have an unappealing taste if you're intending to stuff the caps, so they're often scooped out.

 Containers of sliced mushrooms will likely have much less dirt than whole ones.
 Even still, I like to give them a brief wipe down or rinse and thorough patting dry before cooking.
 In my experience store-bought sliced mushrooms go bad quicker than whole mushrooms, so don't wash them and then store them back in the refrigerator.
 Use them right away.